Schedule your launch dates

 - Employees can begin placing orders

-- Employee Messenger emails begin sending if Messenger is enabled
+- Launch Messenger emails are automatically sent if enabled

 - Employees can access the storefront using the store link